MyPureCloud/genesys-cloud-webrtc-sdk/doc/video.md

 This SDK supports creating or joining video conferences.
 Much of the initialization and call controls are done using the public API, but are abstracted being api's in this sdk.

-> *Note: video conferencing does not support guest users.*
+ ~~>*Note: video conferencing does not support guest users.*~~

 ## WebRTC SDK Video Index
-This documentation expands upon the [GenesysCloudWebrtcSdk] documention but is specific to video conferencing.
+This documentation expands upon the [GenesysCloudWebrtcSdk] documentation but is specific to video conferencing.
 See the full list of the [APIs], [methods], and [events].

 * See [sdk.startVideoConference()] for usage